 The UBC Centennial Scholars Entrance Award program assists students in transition from secondary school and other post-secondary institutions to UBC.
 The purpose of this program is to support academically qualified students who show an interest in joining the UBC community, but who would not otherwise be able to attend without significant financial assistance.
 The Centennial Scholars Entrance Award offers entering students one-time and renewable awards of up to $40,000 payable over four years.
 There are opportunities for students studying on UBC’s Vancouver campus to receive full-ride awards, ranging in value up to the full cost of a student’s program and living expenses.

 For more information on how to apply, please visit the UBC Centennial Scholars Entrance Award page.
 Indigenous students who apply before the deadline will be considered for both general and Indigenous-specific Centennial Scholars Entrance Awards.

-The BMO Entrance Award for Aboriginal Students in Commerce is a $10,000 award offered annually by Bank of Montreal to an Indigenous student entering the Bachelor of Commerce degree program.
+The BMO Entrance Award for Indigenous Students in Commerce is a $10,000 award offered annually by Bank of Montreal to an Indigenous student entering the Bachelor of Commerce degree program.
 The award may be renewed for an additional three years or until the first undergraduate degree is obtained (whichever is the shorter period), provided the recipient remains in good academic standing.
 Selection is based on admission scores, and the award is made on the recommendation of the UBC Sauder School of Business.
 You must submit your application to UBC by December 1 to be considered for this award.

 The Lindsay and Elizabeth Gordon Award in Health Sciences is for Indigenous students who are pursuing a degree in any area of health science on UBC’s Vancouver or Okanagan campus.
 This award is made on the recommendation of the Centre for Excellence in Indigenous Health.